SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 ### Threat Intelligence

-Threat Intelligence sources contain values that, when encountered in a Record, are clear indicators of compromise.
+Threat Intelligence sources contain values that, when encountered in a record, are clear indicators of compromise.
 To create a new source of Threat Intelligence, see [Manage Threat Intelligence Indicators](/docs/security/threat-intelligence/threat-intelligence-indicators/).

-Threat Intelligence sources are used at the time of Record ingestion.
-When a Record is ingested, Cloud SIEM determines whether any of the fields in the Record exist in any of your Threat Intelligence sources.
-When a Record contains a value that matches an entry in one or more Threat Intelligence sources, the `hasThreatMatch` Cloud SIEM rules function searches incoming Records in Cloud SIEM for matches to threat intelligence indicators.
+Threat Intelligence sources are used at the time of record ingestion.
+When a record is ingested, Cloud SIEM determines whether any of the fields in the record exist in any of your Threat Intelligence sources.
+When a record contains a value that matches an entry in one or more Threat Intelligence sources, the `hasThreatMatch` Cloud SIEM rules function searches incoming records in Cloud SIEM for matches to threat intelligence indicators.
 For more information, see [Threat Intelligence Indicators in Cloud SIEM](/docs/security/threat-intelligence/threat-indicators-in-cloud-siem/).